 Are you likely to win your Ombudsman complaint?

-It is much simpler to try to win a case at FOS than a court case.
+It is much simpler to win a case at FOS than a court case.
 If Amigo or any other lender has already started a court case against you, Citizens Advice can help you get the court case “stayed” (that’s legal jargon for put on hold) while you take an affordability complaint to the Ombudsman.

-Getting help with guarantor loan complaints
+Complicated cases & help with guarantor loan complaints

 - if you win a case but still owe a balance, this is usually just reduced.
 But the claims firm will expect you to pay their high percentage fee immediately even though you have not received any cash refund and still have the rest of the loan to pay.
-I have seen people end up with a CCJ when they haven’t been able to pay the claims company fee.